robfatland/zero2x/Z2JH/redux.md

   --values config.yaml
-kubectl config set-context $(kubectl config current-context) --namespace $K8S_NAMESPACE kubectl get pod --namespace $K8S_NAMESPACE kubectl get service --namespace $K8S_NAMESPACE
+kubectl config set-context $(kubectl config current-context) --namespace $K8S_NAMESPACE kubectl get pod --namespace $K8S_NAMESPACE sleep 20 kubectl get service --namespace $K8S_NAMESPACE
 ```

-7. The final command `kubectl get service` will initially give a public URL as "pending".
-Wait a bit and re-issue:
+7. The final command `kubectl get service` initially gives a public URL as "pending".
+This inspired waiting 20 seconds beforehand: To give the ip address a chance to resolve.
+If you see "pending": Wait a minute and re-issue this command:

 ```
 kubectl get service --namespace $K8S_NAMESPACE
 ```

-8. Once it appears: Paste that URL into a browser.
+8. Once the ip address appears: Paste that URL into a browser.